OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### City

-There are 2 modes available for the City, Quick Links and City Map
+There are 2 views available for the City, Quick Links and City Map

 Items spawn on the City Map, they stay there indefinitely till they are claimed if your lucky you might find big ticket items like Stat Enhancers, Cesiums or Hazmat Suits.
-Check their value in the Item Market and sell them to a trader, please do not use Stat Enhancers you'd be essentially throwing away a $450.000.000 worth of item.
+Check their value in the Item Market and sell them to a trader, please do not use Stat Enhancers (dumbbells, boxing gloves, skateboard, parachutes) you'd be essentially throwing away a $450.000.000 worth of item.

 ![](essentials/tc-city-find.png)